A Connection Between Prostate Cancer & Breast Cancer

 “I can’t change anything about what’s happened to me, but my passion now is educating people about the link between prostate and breast cancer,” Kasey said.
 “We need to shout it from the rooftop.
 We need to encourage people to get tested for these gene mutations.”

 Kasey recalls a conversation she had with her hairstylist.
 “She told me her dad had prostate cancer.
 Her dad’s dad had prostate cancer.
 Her mother, her grandmother on her mother’s side, had breast cancer,” Kasey said.
 “I was encouraging her to get genetic testing and she was like, but you get those gene mutations from the maternal side.
-I told her that is not true.
+That is not true.
 I was like, I talked to the genetic counselor.
 There’s a 50/50 chance.
 You need to get genetic counseling.”

 Because Kasey did not know she carried an inherited gene mutation, she couldn’t be proactive about her health prior to her diagnosis.
 But that won’t happen with her daughters.
 “They won’t test for the BRCA1/2 mutations until they’re 18, and if one of them – or both of them – have it, then we’ll get a plan together to see what we’re going to do,” Kasey said.